nx-lr/protea/readme.md

 Macro strings are used to embed domain-specific languages directly into Trinity, and are functionally the same as JS tagged template literals.

 The construct `qualifiedName"string"` denotes a macro call, with a string literal as its only argument.
-Macro string literals are especially convenient for embedding DSLs directly into Trinity (for example, SQL).
+Macro string literals are especially convenient for embedding DSLs directly into Trinity (for example, SQL), then parsing them and doing things with them.

 A macro function is defined with the keyword `macro` rather than `fun`, `sub` or `proc`.
-Macros are functions with two arguments, both of which are strings.

-The first argument of a tag function contains an array of string values.
-The remaining arguments are related to the expressions.
+Macros are functions with up to three arguments.
+The first argument of a tagged function contains a list of intermediate strings, the second are related to the interpolated values themselves, and the third the formatted result.

-The tag function can then perform whatever operations on these arguments you wish, and return the manipulated string.
-(Alternatively, it can return something completely different, as described in one of the following examples.)

-The name of the function used for the tag can be whatever you want.

 ```dart
 macro template(strings, keys) = |*values| {